-The most direct change in the new navigation system is to abandon NavigationView and split its functions into two separate controls: NavigationStack and NavigationSplitView.
+The most immediate change in the modern navigation system is the replacement of NavigationView with two distinct controls: NavigationStack and NavigationSplitView.

 NavigationStack is designed for single-column scenarios, such as iPhone, Apple TV, and Apple Watch: